niolabs/docs/docs/getting_started/first_service.md

 ## Configure Blocks

 So far you have only viewed the default behavior of this block.
-You can modify that by configuring the Simulate block.
-You can change the interval from 1 to 2 seconds to see the signals logged every other second.
+You can configure the Simulate block to change the interval from 1 to 2 seconds to see the signals logged every other second.

 To configure blocks:
 1. Double-click the **Simulate** block to view the properties in the dialog box.